khulaifi95/Selfstudy/Interview/2020/LevelOrderTraversal.md

 #### Question:

-Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).
+Given a binary tree, return the level order traversal of its nodes' values. (i.e. from left to right, level by level).